 This all being said, I don’t think that it’s really worth buying into Kaby Lake at this present time.
 Once more Z720, H270, and B250 motherboards have been released is when you should consider the upgrade – or wait for AMD’s Ryzen CPUs to launch sometime later in 2017.

 Intel’s new line of CPUs, Kaby Lake, does bring some alright upgrades over the 6th-generation Skylake predecessors, but since it is so new I don’t think you should trail blaze and jump into anything quite yet.
 Hold off for some reliable reviews on motherboards and some good benchmarks to prove the performance gains before!
+You should instead check out these articles on the best CPUs of 2018 and the best processors for gaming.

 Have any thoughts on this new lineup of CPUs?
 Do you think it’s worth the upgrade?
 Will you be doing so?
 Let me know below!